List of New Hampshire historical markers (26–50): . Samuel Livermore (1732–1803)

 "Proprietor of more than half the Town of Holderness, this jurist, congressman and senator was New Hampshire's first attorney general and second chief justice.
 In 1788 he spurred the State's approval of the proposed Federal Constitution, thus insuring its ratification and the formation of the present Government of the United States."

+Note: this marker was erected in 1966.